-In this section, we leverage closed form expressions of entropic OT for Gaussian measures~\cite{chen2016relation, mallasto2022entropy, del2020statistical,janati2020entropic} to get a finer understanding of the role of $\lambda$ and $\tau$ in approximation.
-In order to get closed-form solutions, we focus on the simplest case of the barycenter between a family of isotropic Gaussians with equal variance.
+In this section, we leverage closed-form expressions of entropic OT for Gaussian measures~\cite{chen2016relation, mallasto2022entropy, del2020statistical,janati2020entropic} to get a finer understanding of the role of $\lambda$ and $\tau$ in the approximation error.
+In order to get closed-form solutions, we focus on the simplest case of the barycenter between a family of isotropic Gaussian distributions with equal variance.
 Our computations, detailed in Appendix~\ref{app:gaussians}, follow those of~\cite{janati2020debiased} and extend them by introducing a general parameter $\tau$.

 \begin{proposition} For $k\in \{1,\dots,K\}$, let $\nu_k = \Nn(x_k,aI_d)$, for $x_k\in \RR^d$ and $a>0$.
 Then the $(\lambda,\tau)$-barycenter $\mu^*_{\lambda,\tau}$ is the Gaussian $\Nn(\bar x,bI_d)$ where $\bar x=\sum_{k=1}^K w_kx_k$ and the variance is